elemental/Elemental/README.md

 including:

 **Convex optimization**:
-* Dense and sparse Interior Point Methods for Linear, Quadratic, and Second-Order Cone Programs
+* Dense and sparse Interior Point Methods for Linear, Quadratic, and Second-Order Cone Programs (**Note: Scalability for sparse IPMs will be lacking until more general sparse matrix distributions are introduced into Elemental**)
     - Basis Pursuit
     - Chebyshev Points
     - Dantzig selectors